US Navy intends to decommission some of its newest warships

 The speedy Freedom-class ships proposed for decommissioning feature a traditional steel hull.
 That entire class of ships suffers from a propulsion defect that will be costly repair.
 The Navy proposes keeping a second variant, the aluminum Independence class.

-U.S. Senate Armed Services Chair Jim Inhofe said the program was plagued by troubles from the start, and that “moving forward the Navy must avoid similar acquisition disasters.”
+Jim Inhofe, the ranking Republican on the U.S. Senate Armed Services Committee, said the program was plagued by troubles from the start, and that “moving forward the Navy must avoid similar acquisition disasters.”

 U.S. Rep. Elaine Luria, D-Virginia, was more blunt, tweeting that it “sucks” to be decommissioning so many ships, especially newer ones.

-Note: This story has been corrected to show that Jim Inhofe is the ranking Republican on the U.S. Senate Armed Services Committee, not the chairman.